hjsith/hjsith.github.io/_posts/2021-11-28-stocking-up-overview.markdown

 - When testing the pending order check, we noticed that many pending orders were being executed twice!
 Turns out, one of us was running a local copy of the application which doubled up with the App Service copy, thereby causing the CRON job to run twice simulatenously.

 ## Concluding thoughts

+Overall, this university assignment was a great way to end my undergraduate degree!
+I was extremely proud with the work my fellow team members accomplished and can definitely say, I couldn't have done it without their support and expertise.

+As you can tell, this project allowed us to learn a lot of modern web application development, especially CI/CD and cloud technologies.
+I can say for certain that there's still a lot to learn so if you have any advice, please shoot me a message or leave a comment below!